-The Remuneration Committee meets at least once a year; in 2012-13 it met once.
+The Remuneration Committee meets at least once a year; in 2014-15 it met once.
 It advises the Board on the remuneration of the College's senior post holders and monitors their appraisals.
-In 2012-13 the senior post holders were the Principal, the two Deputy Principals and the Clerk to the Corporation.
+In 2014-15 the only senior post holder was the Principal & Chief Executive.